Maggi9295/Arrow/readme.md

 Improvements over original program:

-+ Avatar Images for Characters
++ Avatar images for characters
++ Scene Node which plays a whole scene
++ Exit node to return to previous scene or properly end project

 Arrow supports a rich palette of features, from scenes and macros, to variables and characters.
 It also comes with built-in common node types, providing logic, interactive navigation, random data generation,